olabs-org/aagent.js/README.md

 ```bash
 aagent deploy aa.oscript
 ```
+*If the file is too large it will be uploaded to the server and transferred to the client in the link.* <br>
 This command supports argument **--testnet** to deploy script through the testnet or mainnet wallet.

 <br>